-Now this may come across as a bit of a “wintery” recipe, but I assure you that you can eat this all year round.
+This may come across as a bit of a “winter like” recipe, but I assure you that you can eat this all year round.
 The weather outside is awful at the moment from where I am writing, 32° F with rain, snow and some hail in between.
 But like I said, you can eat this all year round.
 It’s not at all heavy and depending on what you serve it with you can make this either a winter feast served with mashed potatoes, cauliflower, brussels sprout or baked potatoes.
 Or a Summer dinner, serving it with a cold beet root salad and some crusty french bread.
 Or some grilled summer vegetables.
 Maybe even Corn on the cob.

-I start of by searing the beef in a pan and then transferring it to the slow cooker.
+I start off by searing the beef in a pan and then transferring it to the slow cooker.
 So you don’t have to hang around in the kitchen for long.
 You can even get everything ready the evening before by searing the beef and putting all the ingredients in the slow cooker.
 Leave overnight in the refrigerator and then before you go to work the next morning, put it in the slow cooker, set it on LOW and when you come home in the evening dinner will be ready.
 When you leave it to cook all day make sure you add enough liquid so it doesn’t dry out.

 2 tbsp.
 Olive oil

 2 lbs.
 Beef chuck, cut into two thick slices